-The film's relationship with time is contradictory.
-Time is fleeting and concentrated, an experience set in frame, but still seconds and sequences can be preserved in a holistic way.
-Seeing faces get wrinkles and how bodies change, tells something about the director's unwavering commitment and intensifies. . .
+The film's relationship to time is contradictory.
+Time is fleeting and concentrated, an experience framed, but still seconds and sequences can be preserved in a holistic shot.
+Seeing that faces get wrinkles and how bodies change, tells something about the director's unwavering commitment and intensifies. . .

 To continue reading, create a new free reader account with your email,

 or logg inn if you have done it before. (click on forgotten password if you have not received it by email already).

 Select if necessary Subscription (69kr)